How to Be a Digital Nomad and Thrive

 When doing freelance work you’re not an employee, so you’re more autonomous; the only duty is to meet project deadlines.
-Here it’s totally up to you what time of night or day you’re working as long as the work gets delivered within the agreed timeframes.
+Here it’s totally up to you what time of night or day you’re working as long as the work gets delivered within the agreed time frames.

 Freelancing will feel a little less secure if you don’t have a large portfolio to showcase your expertise, or if you don’t have a strong skill set that will help you land a job whenever you need it.
 You may want to devote some time to “developing your muscles” before trying your strength in the freelance arena.

-3 Give yourself a timeframe
+Give yourself a time frame

 This is a vital aspect of the first two points we’ve discussed.
 Before embarking on your project, decide on the time frames.
 Is it a lifestyle you want to have for long, or is more of a sabbatical year you’re giving yourself?
 If it’s the former, take into account the social insurance and pension plans you’re missing out on as a freelance worker.
 (Also don’t forget about travel insurance in case of illness or accidents.)
 Plan!

 Anticipate the fact that sooner or later you’re likely to grow tired of this lifestyle.
-A lot of people does.
+A lot of people do.
 The need to belong somewhere is inherently human.
 It’s bound to kick in one day.
 Of course, by then you’ll have developed a new set of skills that can open new doors.

-By traveling you develop adaptability, meaning the ability to work in intercultural contexts and to change contexts.
+By traveling, you develop adaptability, meaning the ability to work in intercultural contexts and to change contexts.
 These skills are becoming increasingly important.
 You’re likely to have the unique experience that will be of huge value to companies and your future community.

 Having said that, you may want to think about the long-term and make sure your employment conditions allow you to both travel and save a little money to cushion you in the future.